Lara33779/Alibaba-Cloud-Useful-Resources/README.md

 **All for free**!
 Whether you're looking to enhance your cloud expertise or explore new possibilities with **Alibaba Cloud**,
 this repository will be your go-to resource.

-For the latest information or to get detailed documents, please visit the [Alibaba Cloud official website](https://www.alibabacloud.com?utm_content=g_1000402000) 🌐📄.
+For the latest information or detailed documents, please visit the [Alibaba Cloud official website](https://www.alibabacloud.com?utm_content=g_1000402000) 🌐📄.

 ---